np-guard/vmware-analyzer/README_Synthesis.md

 exponential in the number of term in this allow rule and in higher priority deny and pass rules).
 To tackle this we:
 1. Ask the user to provide the tool with `hints` -  lists of disjoint tags/groups.
 E.g., tags `{frontend, backend}` are disjoint.
 In the future it is planned to "guess" these disjoint sets, and ask the user to approve them.
+Consider the example `ExampleHintsDisjoint` in `./pkg/data/examples`.
+When run without Hints the result contains
 2. Apply various optimization to simplify the resulting rules and to delete redundant rules; the more accurate hints the tool is provided, the more concise and readable rules it will synthesize.